Mariox09mx/Mariox09mx/README.md

 # Hi there!
 I'm Mario Vargas 👋

-I am a systems engineer who has worked as a sysadmin, solutions architect, DevOps Engineer, and currently as a Data Engineer.
+I'm a System Engineer who has worked as a SysAdmin, DevOps Engineer, and currently as a Data Engineer.

 ---